-For aligning a point cloud of a fruit from the handheld LiDAR scanner to a frame of the tagged dataset, we manually measure three corresponding 3D markers in the laser scan and on the image frame.
+For aligning a point cloud of a fruit from the LiDAR to a frame of the tagged dataset, we manually measure three corresponding 3D markers in the laser scan and on the image frame.
 Then we intersect the viewing rays constructed with the measured image coordinates with the reconstructed 3D mesh to get the 3D coordinates of the 3D markers in the tagged mesh.
 Given these 3D point correspondences, we can estimate the relative pose of the scanned fruit in the tagged dataset.
 As we know the transformation to the original dataset, we concatenate all transformations such that we end up in the pose of the scanned fruit in the RGB-D camera frame.

-Optionally, ICP can be applied between the 3D mesh and a single scanned fruit to improve the pose estimate further, which was based on our qualitative assessment of the estimated fruit poses.
+Finally, we apply ICP between the 3D mesh and a single scanned fruit to improve the pose estimate further.

-In this way, we obtain the ground truth shape of each sweet pepper and also ground truth poses with respect to the fruit canonical pose, i.e., with the peduncle pointing upwards.
+With this, we obtain the ground truth shape of each sweet pepper and also ground truth poses with respect to the fruit canonical pose, i.e., with the peduncle pointing upwards.